For an introduction to adding fonts, see the Activate new fonts on your desktop tutorial.

 If the fonts are not active, try turning off the font option in Creative Cloud, wait a moment, and then turn it back on.

-Open the menu from the three dots at the top of the Creative Cloud desktop application.
-Choose Preferences > Creative Cloud > Fonts, and then uncheck Enable Adobe Fonts to turn it off.
+Open the menu from the gear icon at the top of Creative Cloud desktop.
+Choose Services, and then toggle Adobe Fonts to turn it off and back on.

 Signing out of Creative Cloud and restarting the computer stops any font-related processes that may not be running correctly and starts new ones.